Dec 22, 2023

 Edward S. & Noviantika G.

-The Linux File Command: What Does It Do and How to Use It to Determine a File Type
+The Linux File Command: How to Use It to Determine a File Type

 In UNIX-like systems, file names can be entirely different from their actual types.
 In some cases, they don’t even have valid extensions.
 Therefore, it can make managing data more complicated.